Home / Resume / Customer Service / Customer Service Resume

 Reframe retail, food service, and volunteer work

-Any role where you interacted with people, handled complaints, or processed transactions counts as customer service experience.
-A barista handling 200 orders per day during morning rush is managing high-volume customer interactions.
+Any role where you interacted with people, handled complaint resolution, or processed transactions counts as customer service experience.
+A barista handling 200 orders per day during morning rush is managing high-volume customer interactions and order entry.
 Frame it that way.

-The HDI Customer Service Representative certification and HubSpot Academy's free customer service courses give you a credential to list on your resume.
-They also teach you the terminology hiring managers expect to see.
+The HDI Customer Service Representative (HDI-CSR) credential and the ICMI Contact Center Representative training give you something to list, and a Microsoft Office Specialist: Excel Associate certification proves the data entry side.
+They also teach the terminology hiring managers expect to see.

 Highlight typing speed, software skills, and language abilities

 Many call center and chat support roles have minimum typing speed requirements (40-60 WPM).
 If you are bilingual, that is a major asset.
-List specific software you know: Google Workspace, Microsoft Office, any POS or scheduling systems.
+List specific software you know, including Microsoft Excel, Microsoft Outlook, and any point-of-sale or scheduling systems.

 Apply to high-volume hiring companies